CartoDB/carto-selfhosted/doc/buckets.md

 * If `_PROJECTID` is not defined  env `GOOGLE_CLOUD_PROJECT` is used as default value

-* If neither _KEYFILENAME nor GOOGLE_APPLICATION_CREDENTIALS variable is provided (meaning the container is inheriting default credentials from an instance), the service account needs one additional permission at the project level: iam.serviceAccounts.signBlob (contained by the role roles/iam.serviceAccountTokenCreator)
+* If neither _KEYFILENAME nor GOOGLE_APPLICATION_CREDENTIALS variable is provided (meaning the container is inheriting default credentials from an instance), the service account needs one additional permission: iam.serviceAccounts.signBlob (contained by the role roles/iam.serviceAccountTokenCreator).
+Instructions above.

 ## Azure Blob Storage